 Mask operations on matrices are quite simple.
 The idea is that we recalculate each pixels value in an image according to a mask matrix (also known as kernel).
-This mask holds values that will adjust how much influence neighboring pixels (and the current pixel) have on the new pixel value.
+This mask holds values that will just how much influence have neighbor pixel values (and the pixel value itself) to the new pixel value.
 From a mathematical point of view we make a weighted average, with our specified values.